 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I did mention them earlier, and they were acknowledged and recognized earlier, but I would like to further recognize and welcome Elaine Lloyd and Caroline Whittle.
+I did mention them earlier and they were acknowledged and recognized, but I would like to further recognize and welcome Elaine Lloyd and Caroline Whittle.
 I am proud of you and I want you to feel welcome in the gallery.
+I also welcome David Akeeagok's family.
 Thank you.